HomeGuidesAPI Reference

 Note

 You can find your SDK key in app.optimizely.com under Settings > Environments > SDK Key.
-Remember you have a different SDK key for each environment.
+Remember there are different SDK keys for each environment.

 We can set up a global request header by using the requests.Session object: